 Stowe House was originally the country seat of the Temple-Grenville family.
-The first house on its footprint was built between 1677 and 1683 for the third baronet, Sir Richard Temple.
-Over the next century, the family significantly altered and enlarged both the house and its elaborately designed gardens.
-Stowe was shaped by a parade of famed British architects including John Vanbrugh, James Gibbs, Robert Adam, and John Soane.
-Meanwhile, well-known landscape designers William Kent and Capability Brown transformed the grounds into Britain’s finest Arcadian garden, with around 50 buildings, an ensemble admired and imitated by many.
-The family built a magnificent art collection, and displayed it in continually updated and improved interiors, remodeled by European designers such as Giovanni Battista Borra, Georges-François Blondel, and Vincenzo Valdre.
+The first house at the site was built between 1677 and 1683 for the third baronet, Sir Richard Temple.
+Over the next century, the family significantly altered and enlarged both the house—a Georgian ducal nearly 1,000 feet wide—and its elaborately designed gardens.
+Multiple famed British architects and landscape designers including John Vanbrugh, James Gibbs, Robert Adam, John Soane, William Kent and Capability Brown helped transform Stowe into a site admired and imitated by many.